Anyone taking Vitamin D issued warning over four symptoms

 Enduring general sickness, burping more than you usually would, or suffering from a sour stomach could also be a sign that something is wrong.

-This could be because some variations of Vitamin D could contain sweeteners or flavourings that throw off a person's stomach acid levels, and trigger irritation.
-It's recommended in these cases to either take your supplement with a main meal, and switch from taking sprays of gummies to tablets.
+This could be because some forms of Vitamin D can contain sweeteners or flavourings that throw off a person's stomach acid levels and trigger irritation in these cases.
+It's recommended to either take your supplement with a main meal or switch from sprays or gummies to tablets.

 Achy bones and muscles